SOLAS-TTRPG/SOLAS/Boons.md

 ## Ranger's Mark
 ***Upgrades***.
 Blood Hunter, Extra Attack, Movement Master, Sentinel, Skulker

 When you reduce a creature's heart, you form a mystical bond with that creature.
 If you attack another creature or don't attack it on your next turn, the mark vanishes.
-When you attack that creature again, you roll additional dice equal to your **Constitution** score, the mark vanishing afterward.
+When you attack a marked creature, you roll additional dice equal to your **Constitution** score, the mark vanishing afterward.

 ## Rogue Agent
 ***Upgrades***.
 Extra Attack, Sentinel, Skulker, Stunning Strike